nigelhanlon/fastify-couchdb/README.md

   })
 ```

 This plugin will add the `couch` namespace in your Fastify instance which you can treat exactly like an instance of nano.
-Inside your routes you can call `this.couch` to access the full range of nano's [methods documented here](https://github.com/apache/nano#getting-started).
+Inside your routes you can then access the full range of nano's [methods documented here](https://github.com/apache/nano#getting-started).

 **Example**:
 ```js